No More Dead Dogs (and More September Reads)

 September Reads

-I’ve been on a Gordon Korman streak lately, as three of the six books I read last month were by that author, beginning with No More Dead Dogs.
+I’ve been on a Gordon Korman kick lately, as three of the six books I read last month were by that author, beginning with No More Dead Dogs.
 Read on for my impression of all half-dozen titles….

 The 6 Books I read in September

 A scrupulously honest football jock named Wallace Wallace winds up in detention after writing a derogatory review criticizing his English teacher’s favorite book.
+Instead of going to football practice, he must report to the school auditorium.
+There the drama class is rehearsing a stage production adapted from the same objectionable story.

-Instead of going to football practice, he must report to the school auditorium.There the drama class is rehearsing a stage production adapted from the same objectionable story.
 As Wallace wins more and more drama students over to his way of thinking, the English teacher begins to regret ever pushing the issue in the first place.

-I recently finished The Pursuit of God by A.W.
+I finished The Pursuit of God by A.W.
 Tozer last month.
 It has been decades since I last read it, but what a timely blessing it’s been!

 Tozer writes: “It is a solemn thing and no small scandal in the kingdom, to see God’s children starving while actually seated at the Father’s table….